To Schedule Or Not To Schedule

 Despite being a hot topic subject, and therefore difficult to prepare in advance, current events can be magnified via scheduling tools.
 Instead of immediately posting live, schedule a few hours or a day later for an algorithmically optimised time.

-As a guide, the best times to post on LinkedIn are 8am-10am and 5pm-6pm Tuesday & Thursday, but this may slightly differ depending on your brand, network, and target audience.
+As a guide, the best times to post on LinkedIn are 8am-11am, but this may slightly differ depending on your brand, network, and target audience.
 This means you can strike while the iron is hot, whilst enjoying the advantages of a scheduler.

 But Remember - Don’t Post And Ghost